folio-org/okapi/doc/guide.md

 (or a filter) is marked as a redirect, it must also have a redirectPath to tell where to redirect to.

+* `request-log` -- The module is interested in the full client
+request: header/parameters and the entity body attached to the request.
+This is similar to `request-only` but the entire response, including headers and response code, is ignored by Okapi.
+This type appeared in Okapi version 2.23.0.

  * `request-response-1.0` -- This is like `request-response`, but
 makes Okapi read the full body before POSTing to the module so that Content-Length is set and chunked encoding is disabled.
 This is useful